Sartaj Aziz: Foreign minister (1998–99)

 Following a cabinet reshuffle in 1998, Aziz was appointed foreign minister but his term was cut short.
 During the 1999 Kargil War with India, Aziz travelled to the People's Republic of China to solicit support for Pakistan.
 He also travelled to India to hold talks with his counterpart, the Minister of External Affairs Jaswant Singh, but the talks were regarded as a failure and unsuccessful in stemming the conflict.
 Aziz claimed India had "overreacted", while India demanded that Pakistan stop the incursion into Indian-administered Kashmir.
 Aziz also represented Pakistan at the Organisation of the Islamic Conference in Burkina Faso, held during the Kargil conflict.
 Aziz later claimed in the media that Pakistan had achieved its aims in the Kargil conflict by "forcing the Kashmir dispute to the top of the global agenda."
-He remained Foreign Minister of Pakistan till Oct 1999.
+He remained Foreign Minister of Pakistan till October 1999.

 His term ended abruptly after the Nawaz Sharif government was overthrown in a military coup by Chairman of Joint Chiefs of Staff Committee and Chief of Army Staff General Pervez Musharraf.
 Aziz associated with Pakistan's foreign policy after his removal and tacitly backed Pakistan's decision to conduct nuclear tests.
-In a thesis written by Aziz in his book, "Between Dreams and Realities: Some Milestones in Pakistan’s History:
+In a thesis written by Aziz in his book, "Between Dreams and Realities: Some Milestones in Pakistan's History:

-National Security and Foreign Adviser (2013 – July 2017)
+National Security and Foreign Adviser (2013–2017)

 In 2013, the PML(N) secured the landslide victory during the nationwide general elections, with overall ~50.1% of public mandate in the National Assembly.
 Prime Minister Nawaz Sharif approved the appointment of Aziz to be elevated as National Security Adviser (NSA) on 15 May 2013.
 Aziz drafted and had it approved the new national security strategy, and announced a new policy framework.

 Appointed as National Security Adviser (NSA), Aziz held a meeting with Minister of External Affairs Salman Khurshid to discuss the situation in LoC.
 Aziz's three-day official visit also included meeting with Hurriyat Conference and Kashmir leaders.
 In early months of 2014, the PPP politicians began a protest at the Parliament over the foreign policy shift in regards to civil war in Syria.
 The protest took place after Saudi Crown prince Salman bin Abdulaziz visited Pakistan, and news channels widely broadcast the reports Saudi Arabia was in talks with Pakistan to provide anti-aircraft and anti-tank rockets to the rebel.
 Delivering a speech at the National Assembly session, Aziz strongly rejected the speculations surfaced in the news channels regarding change in Pakistan's policy on Syria and linking it with the visit of Saudi crown prince.
 Aziz quoted: This impression is baseless and misleading that there has been a policy shift regarding Syria.
 Pakistan fully honours national and international laws in its agreements and sale of arms."